DarylRodrigo/node-sap/README.md

 #### `Creating resources`

 For your convenience the module creates resources which have the standard CRUD methods (minus the D, as sap doesnt allow you to delete objects).
 In order to create a resource, instantiate the module and use the `createResource` function to return a class which all the methods associated with it.
 Note that promises are returned from the resource creator.
+Also added in this module is the ability to cache resources (**only applied to findAll method**) - by setting the cached option as true you can enable this option, see example below.

 #### Example: Creating a `Customer` Resource